os-guy/atl-gui/appimage-build/README.md

 ## Using the AppImage Manager

 The AppImage manager provides a pacman-like interface to build, install, remove, and query the ATL-GUI AppImage.
+It features enhanced visual feedback, proper XDG directory support, and improved path handling.

 ### Interactive Menu